 Akita Puppies for Sale

-If you’re looking for an Akita puppy for sale, it may help to understand the origin of the breed.
-This large, athletic pup was first bred to hunt elk, boar, and bear, but his alert and protective nature also made the this breed a popular choice as a guard dog.
+The Akita breed is a large, athletic pup was first bred to hunt elk, boar, and bear, but his alert and protective nature also made the this breed a popular choice as a guard dog.
 For hundreds of years, the Akita was referred to simply as “snow country dogs.”
 Named after a wintry, mountain region in Japan, this dog has webbed toes that helps him walk on snow by distributing weight more evenly.
 For many years, ownership was restricted to the aristocracy and these canines were not allowed outside of Japan.

 The Akita fell out of favor over time, but it was saved from extinction in the 1800’s as part of a Japanese effort to save their native dogs.
 Today the breed is considered a national treasure of Japan.